Explained: What is Pokémon Go?

 Users must be 13 or over to sign-up for the game.
 However the terms do state that parents of children under 13 can sign-up to the game on behalf of their children.

 For more details on terms go to: nianticlabs.com/terms/

 Pokémon (short for pocket monster) is a franchise owned by Nintendo and began life in the mid 90’s as a game for the Game Boy.
 The game centered on fictional characters know as Pokemon which humans (Pokémon Trainers) catch and train to battle each other.
 The Japanese franchise became well known for its unique graphics and cute characters.
 The popular game grew into a successful franchise which spanned TV, trading cards, comics and toys.
 20 years later Pokémon has made a big come back in the form of a location based smartphone game.

 How to sign up?

 There are two options for signing up to the game.
 Users can use their Google account to sign in, alternatively users can create a Pokémon Trainer Club account, which comes with added benefits (Newsletter subscription and Gaming codes).
 Once the account is set up users can create their profile and choose their username .

 As users walk around the real word, Pokémon characters appear on the game map.
 When users come within a close enough range the Pokémon will appear on the device screen and users throw Poké Balls at them to capture them.
 The aim is to collect as many different characters as possible.

 The map is an anime-style version of Google maps that replaces real street names and landmarks with Pokémon specific buildings.

-Another feature of the game are Poké Stops which are real life locations where users can usually collect free Poké Balls (used to catch Pokémon).
+Another feature of the game are Poké Stops which are real life locations (Powered by itechlabs by free slots central) where users can usually collect free Poké Balls (used to catch Pokémon).
 Players can also find Pokémon eggs that hatch into Pokémon and can be added to a user’s collection.